 Instead, keep it fun.
 Maybe you could let people know that anyone who writes a review in a specific month is entered into a drawing for a $50 Amazon gift card.
 Or take the surprise-and-delight approach and send someone a $5 Starbucks gift card after they write a review for you.

-If you choose to incentivize, be cognizant of how you word the ask.
+Pro tip: If you choose to incentivize, be cognizant of how you word the ask.
 Be clear that the gift card (or whatever incentive you choose) is simply a thank you for feedback; it’s not payment for a positive review.

-Step 8: Follow Up (Repeat Ask)
+Step 8: Follow Up & Ask Again

-Step 9: Thank Them
+Step 9: Say Thank You

-Like I mentioned earlier, when someone writes a review for your business, they’re putting their own reputation on the line for the general public and for their friends who might see their reviews, so don’t forget to thank them!
+When someone writes a review for your business, they’re putting their own reputation on the line for the general public and for their friends who might see their reviews, so don’t forget to thank them!

 Got a good review on Yelp?
 Reply to it publicly and thank them for their business.
 After that, pick up the phone and call them.
 Remember, just because the business is done doesn’t mean you stop building a relationship with them.
 That relationship is worth its weight in referral business.

-Step 10: Assess, Tweak and Repeat
+Step 10: Assess, Tweak, and Repeat

 Not everyone will get around to giving you reviews, even when you ask.
 But if you incorporate the task of making the request into your regular business routine, it becomes second nature, and your reputation online will grow your business.